 Setting up an assessment to use Respondus

-In order to use Respondus, you first need to have an assessment (quiz) built and ready to use.
+In order to use Respondus, you first need to have a quiz built and ready to use on your CCLE course site.

 If you haven’t used Respondus before, you will need to configure and display the CCLE Block for Respondus LockDown Browser.